Skip to main content

 Kraken at a glance

-Founded in 2011, Kraken is one of the oldest crypto exchanges in the world.
-You can easily buy/sell over 65 cryptocurrencies with low fees (up to 0.16%), versatile funding options, 24/7 customer support via live chat and high-security standards.
+Founded in 2011, Kraken is one of the oldest and most established crypto exchanges in the world.
+You can buy and sell over 200 cryptocurrencies with competitive fees (maker fees from 0% to 0.25%, taker fees from 0.10% to 0.40% on Kraken Pro depending on 30-day volume), versatile funding options, 24/7 customer support via live chat, and high security standards (Kraken has never suffered a major exchange hack since launch).

 Which crypto platform should you choose?

-The best crypto exchange in your specific case will depend on your experience, preference, and objectives.
-Explore the websites above and decide for yourself!
+The best crypto exchange for you will depend on your experience, preferences, and objectives.
+Explore the platforms above and decide what fits your situation best.

 A reminder that the above should not be seen as investment advice and should be considered information only.
 Investors should do their own research and diligence about the best-suited services and opportunities for risk, returns, and impact strategy.